 - In house massages and other beauty treatments

 Security deposit, groceries, advance payment for grocery purchase, telephone, for groups exceeding 10 guests daily housekeeping to be paid in euros on the premises:

 - Security deposit: EUR 4000.
 This can be done in cash upon arrival.
 Alternatively we suggest a credit card pre-authorisation held by the agency.
-At the end of the stay the deposit will be returned subject to deduction for damage caused and/or payment for additional services.
+It will be returned 2 weeks after departure subject to deduction for damage caused and/or payment for additional services.

 - Groceries for breakfast, lunch, dinner need to be paid extra.

 - Advance payment for grocery purchase: The cook prepares lunch, dinner and picnics for the beach.
 She is assisted by the maids, who also serve at table.
 Lunches will be served between 12.00 am and 2.00 pm, and dinners between 7.45 m and 9.30 pm.
 For meals prepared and/or served at the Villa the use of the cook and maid is compulsory.
 The grocery purchase costs are charged as per shopping receipts.
-You will be asked for a float of EUR 1500 per week, depending on the level of expenses incurred.
+You will be asked for a flat of EUR 1500 per week, depending on the level of expenses incurred.
 This money should be given to the cook at arrival.
 Meals should be ordered at least 24 hours in advance.
 Drinks are also not included in rental price.

 - Telephone: metered.

 Bed, bath and kitchen linens, water, electricity, gas, air conditioning, heating, Internet WIFI connection, breakfast service from Monday to Saturday and cooking service for lunch, dinner and picnics for the beach (food and drinks not included), for groups up to 10 guests daily housekeeping up to 10 hours per day provided by two resident maids (they clean the house in the mornings, usually between 8.30 and 12.30, 6 days a week and then help the cook, 6 days per week from Monday to Saturday), final cleaning, pool cleaning service all included in the price.
 Should you have rented your house for more than 1 week, the house will be cleaned on Saturdays and the linen will be changed.

 Please note: the Google Maps are only approximative, the exact address will be given after finalized booking.